rubensayshi/gw2spidy/README.md

 ### Memcache
 Using memcached daemon and PHP Memcache lib to easily cache some stuff in memory (item and type data).
+However, everything will work fine without memcached, if you have memcached installed but don't want the project to use it then define MEMCACHED_DISABLED in your config.inc.php and set it to true.

 ### Redis
 The spidering code uses a custom brew queue and some custom brew system to make sure we don't do more then x amount of requests.